maximusron/manas_recruitment_challenge/README.md

 x<sub>j</sub>, y<sub>j</sub>, &theta;<sub>j</sub>

 Where x<sub>j</sub>, y<sub>j</sub> is the position and  &theta;<sub>j</sub> is the angle (with respect to the x-axis) of the j<sup>th</sup> vector.

+## HARD

+In this question, each obstacle has a predefined traversability value (or 'cost') between 1 and 10.
+For example, shallow puddles can quite easily be passed (they have low cost = 1), sand is more difficult but still traversable, while rocks are impossible to pass through (with the highest cost = 10).
+Since EVE has sensitive electronic components, driving over difficult obstacles can cause a lot of damage to our club's hard work (and yearly budget).

+Avoiding all obstacles which are impossible to pass through (with cost = 10), find an optimum path that causes least damage to EVE.
+Don't forget that EVE also has low charge, so a very long path is not a great idea!

+### Input Format

+x1, y1 - Start coordinates

+x2, y2 - End coordinates

+l, w- Car dimensions

+m - Vector magnitude

+n - Number of obstacles

+xi, yi, ri, costi - Obstacle locations (x,y), radius, and cost

+### Constraints

+(0, 0) < x1, y1 < (400, 400)

+(0, 0) < x2, y2 < (400, 400)

+(5, 10) < w,l < (20, 30)

+10 < m < 50

+7 < n < 50

+(0, 0) < xi, yi < (400, 400)

+1 < ri < 42

+0 < costi < 10

+### Output Format

+A list of vectors representing the traversed path in terms of tail coordinates and heading angle.
+Each vector has the format:

+xj, yj, θj

+Where xj, yj is the position and θj is the angle (with respect to the x-axis) of the jth vector.